We talk to the star of the National Geographic Channel series, Outback Wrangler, about life in the Northern Territory wrestling crocodiles.

 He’s been called the Bear Grylls of Australia and the next Steve Irwin, but Matt Wright is actually just unapologetically himself – a ‘true-blue’ Aussie bloke who spends his days wading into crocodile nests, hanging out of helicopters, mustering wild brumbies, and deep-diving into the heart of the Northern Territory.
 For Wright, this is life – it just happens to be an incredibly fascinating one.

-A welcomed addition to the Friend of Australia family, we talk to Wright about saltwater crocodiles, the dangerous mission of collecting croc eggs, and life as an Outback Wrangler.
+We talk to Wright about saltwater crocodiles, the dangerous mission of collecting croc eggs, and how you can experience his Outback Wrangler life.

 Matt Wright on Instagram